florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 This project would not have been possible without the help of many people:

-- [Sunah Suh](http://sunahsuh.com/), who planned out the project with me and helped to resolve many blockers along the way
+- [Sunah Suh](http://sunahsuh.com/) planned out the project with me and helped to resolve many blockers along the way
-- [Arkadiusz Komarzewski](https://github.com/akkomar), who ported the Python optimizer to Scala and implemented the remaining server-side logic
+- [Arkadiusz Komarzewski](https://github.com/akkomar) ported the Python optimizer to Scala and implemented the remaining server-side logic
-- [Drew Willcoxon](https://github.com/0c0w3) and [Rob Helmer](https://rhelmer.org/), who helped a lot with Firefox specific parts of the project
+- [Drew Willcoxon](https://github.com/0c0w3) and [Rob Helmer](https://rhelmer.org/) helped a lot with Firefox specific parts of the project
-- [Tim Smith](https://tds.xyz/), who provided most of the code for using the Mann-Whitney-U test and who together with [Ilana Segall](https://github.com/ilanasegall) answered many questions related to power analyses
+- [Tim Smith](https://tds.xyz/) provided most of the code for using the Mann-Whitney-U test and along with [Ilana Segall](https://github.com/ilanasegall) answered many questions related to power analyses
+- [Jeff Klukas](https://jeff.klukas.net) always had an open ear when I ran into problems and helped out when Sunah was on vacation
+- [Katie Parlante](https://github.com/kparlante) made it possible for me to return to Mozilla to work on this and was very open to my ideas for projects

-Thanks a lot for all your help!
+Thanks a lot for all your help and support!